nishalrai/nishalrai.github.io/_posts/2024-04-27-offensive-cplusplus-process-enumeration.md

 ```

 We will break down codes into different chunk to understand it on better way.
-First approach would be to define the necessary headers on the code.
-Header **tlhelp32.h** is used to initialize those functions neededed.
+The first approach is to define the necessary headers in the code.
+The header **tlhelp32.h** is used to initialize the needed functions.
 ```c++
 #include <Windows.h>
 #include <iostream>